Diverse Projection Ensembles for Distributional Reinforcement Learning: Introduction

 \section{Introduction}

 In reinforcement learning (RL), agents interact with an unknown environment, aiming to acquire policies that yield high cumulative rewards.
 In pursuit of this objective, agents must engage in a trade-off between information gain and reward maximization, a dilemma known as the exploration/exploitation trade-off.
 In the context of model-free RL, many algorithms designed to address this problem efficiently rely on a form of the \textit{optimism in the face of uncertainty} principle \citep{auerUsingConfidenceBounds2002} where agents act according to upper confidence bounds of value estimates.
-When using high-capacity function approximators (e.g., neural networks) the derivation of such confidence bounds for value estimates is non-trivial.
-One popular approach employs an ensemble of learned approximations\ \citep{dietterich2000ensemble, lakshminarayananSimpleScalablePredictive2017} with the intuition that independent models generalize differently to unseen states or actions, yielding a measure of ensemble disagreement as a proxy for uncertainty.
-Only upon visiting a state-action region sufficiently often are ensemble members expected to converge to almost equal predictions.
+When using high-capacity function approximators (e.g., neural networks) the derivation of such confidence bounds is non-trivial.
+One popular approach fits an ensemble of approximations to a finite set of observations \citep{dietterich2000ensemble, lakshminarayananSimpleScalablePredictive2017}.
+Based on the intuition that a set of parametric solutions explains observed data equally well but provides diverse predictions for unobserved data, deep ensembles have shown particularly successful at quantifying uncertainty for novel inputs.
+An exploring agent may, for example, seek to reduce this kind of uncertainty by visiting unseen state-action regions sufficiently often, until ensemble members converge to almost equal predictions.
 This notion of reducible uncertainty is also known as \textit{epistemic uncertainty} \citep{hora1996aleatory, der2009aleatory}.